MyNamesLex/All-Jams-And-Hackathons/README.md

 _________________________________________________________________________________________________________________________________________________________________________

-Grads In Games Search For A Star 2022 -> (To be uploaded)
+Grads In Games Search For A Star 2022 -> https://mynameslex.itch.io/dicesweeper

 I wanted to take part in this as it was a unique jam where you are given a starter project to continue and improve aswell as it being a much longer game jam then the one's I have done previous giving me time to do more of a full project